Raymond.CC Blog

 MathCracker Pie Chart Tool

-This pie chart maker is very basic tool only creating a simple 3D pie chart, but that also makes it about as easy to use as you can get for creating charts to put in your own documents or webpages etc. Enter your data into the top box separated by comma’s, and then give each piece of data a name in the second box, again comma separated.
+This pie chart maker is very basic tool only creating a simple 3D pie chart, but that also makes it about as easy to use as you can get to put in your own documents or webpages etc. Enter your data into the top box separated by commas, and then give each piece of data a name in the second box, again comma separated.
 Press the “Graph it” button and the tool will take the values and convert them into a percentage placing them into the 3D chart.
 Then right click on the chart and save the PNG image to your computer.

 Visit MathCracker Pie Chart Tool